Construction of social infrastructure is an important part of Base Titanium’s community programmes.

 Investing in educational infrastructure plays a pivotal role in Base Titanium’s community programmes.

-To date 36 educational infrastructure projects have been undertaken at a cost of Ksh 196 million, spread across the County from the Mrima Bwiti Resettlement Scheme, around the mine site, Matuga, Mkongani and to Likoni.
-Projects completed range from providing ablution facilities, refurbishing existing institutions to building new schools, such as the flagship Magaoni Secondary School at a cost of Ksh 35 million.
+To January 2019, 40 educational infrastructure projects have been undertaken at a cost of Ksh 212 million, spread across the County from Lunga Lunga (including the Mrima Bwiti Resettlement Scheme), Msambweni (around the mine site), Matuga and Likoni Sub-counties.
+Projects completed range from upgrading existing facilities, refurbishing existing institutions to building new schools, such as the flagship Magaoni Secondary School at a cost of Ksh 35 million.

 Bwiti Primary School